QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 	* CAB_<X>: applies the action to the guycable with ID <X>.
 Actions on cables are: SETLENGTH, ADDMASS, ADDFORCE
 	* MOO_<X>: applies the action to the mooring line with ID <X>.
 Actions on moorings are: SETLENGTH, ADDMASS, ADDFORCE
+	* TWR: applies the action to the tower.
+Actions on the tower are: ADDFORCE, ADDTORQUE, ADDMASS
 	* TRQ: applies the action to the torquetube.
 Actions on the torquetube are: ADDFORCE, ADDTORQUE, ADDMASS
 	* BLD_<X>: applies the action to blade <X>.
 Actions on the blades are: ADDFORCE, ADDTORQUE, ADDMASS
 	* STR_<X>_<Y>: applies the action to strut <X> of blade <Y>.
 Actions on the struts are: ADDFORCE, ADDTORQUE, ADDMASS